 The draw market in this game would also be a bigger price, since the probability of a Champions League favorite victory would be high.
 However, in a game of this nature, there is little point in placing a bet on the heavy favorite to win, because the odds would be so short that the return would be very small, unless a very large wager was made.

 As a result of this, punters find plenty of other football betting markets at online bookmakers that offer more than just the standard win, lose or draw outcomes.
 'First scorer', 'anytime scorer', 'correct score' and 'half-time/full-time' are just some of the varied options available to a backer.
-When it comes to football betting, online bookmakers now offer a wide range of markets that cover just about any potential eventuality, should you fancy putting your knowledge of the beautiful game to the test.
+When it comes to football betting, online bookmakers now offer a wide range of markets that cover just about any potential eventuality, should you fancy putting your knowledge of the game to test.

 One of the most popular football betting markets is the 'first scorer' market, where a prospective punter can place a bet on the team and player he thinks is going to score first in the match.
 The odds are better for the 'first scorer' market because there is a chance that any one of twenty two players (plus oncoming substitutes) could be the first to score.